-Figure 15: Temperature of the cryostat (TT LArb), condenser box (TT CDA2) and phase separator (TT NV) as a function of time during the cool-down of the system by recirculating cold argon gas.
+Figure 15: Temperature of the LAr in the cryostat, of the LAr downstream of the condenser, and of the $GN_2$ vent of the phase separator as a function of time during the cool-down of the system by recirculating cold argon gas.
 The insert in the top panel shows the moment LAr accumulates in the cryostat, detected by the RTD which is placed just above the cryostat floor.
-The grey region in the bottom panel shows the target cool-down rate of -2 K/h.
-It must be noted that the test was conducted with the test cryostat, containing only the two-phase heat exchanger, and that the RTD used to measure the temperature was freely hanging in gas.
-It is expected that a smoother gradient with a smaller magnitude can be maintained inside TPC materials with significant heat capacity.
+The grey region in the bottom panel shows the target cool-down rate of $-2 \, \text{K/h}$ .